lucky400/URL-Shortner-Project/README.md

-This project help to reduce the URL length . this project created by using Node js and Mongo DB.
+This project help to reduce the URL length . this project created by using Node.js, Java Script,Ejs and Mongo DB.